-We are Mutual Aid Houston, a BIPOC-led abolitionist collective boosting mutual aid efforts within Houston, Texas.
+We are Mutual Aid Houston, a BIPOC-led grassroots collective boosting mutual aid efforts within Houston, Texas.

 Scroll for Houston-specific resources!

 Please note that our Venmo + Cash App is mutualaidhou—be wary of other accounts soliciting money in our name!

 |Crowdsource Rescue||Free Groceries with delivery/CSR usually delivers boxes/bags from the Houston Food Bank, particularly for folks who can't get to a food bank distribution center/drive through.|

 |Houston Food Bank/SNAP||Text Food to 855-308-2282 to find nearest food bank|

 |Food not Bombs||We share vegetarian and vegan food with hungry people.
 We are now at 550 McKinney St, Houston, TX 77002 @ Smith at 7pm four nights a week (Sunday, Monday, Wednesday, Friday).
 Bring vegetarian food, clothes, supplies, or just come volunteer.|

 |HISD Student Meals||Daily curbside pickup, Monday through Friday from 10 a.m. to 1 p.m. at various schools — one pre-packed breakfast and lunch meal per student at no cost to families.
 Parents must show proof of enrollment in any school district — such as a student ID or report card — to pick up the meals.|